Site last updated: Thursday, March 12, 2026

 At their next meeting in February, the board of supervisors will vote on an ordinance to create a formal, seven-member parks and recreation board.

-The object of the board is to advise the supervisors on the use, maintenance, and improvement of the township’s two recreation centers: Bauder Park and the Community Center building.
+The object of the board is to advise supervisors on the use, maintenance and improvement of the township’s two recreation centers: Bauder Park and the Community Center building.

-While the township already has a parks and recreation board in place, Hess says that the current board is more informal in nature, and was not created by an official ordinance.
+While the township already has a parks and recreation board in place, Hess said the current board is more informal in nature, and was not created by an official ordinance.

 “It wasn’t done by ordinance before, so we’re creating a more formal structure,” Hess said.